Bandwidth/bandwidth.github.io/voice/bxml/callbacks/transferAnswer.md

   the endpoint specified in the `transferAnswerUrl` attribute of the `<PhoneNumber>` tag that answered.
 Valid BXML returned by this callback will be executed for the called party only.
 Afterward, the called party will be bridged to the original call.

   Valid Bxml must be made up of executable verbs.
-The list is as follows:
+The list of verbs executable when returned from this callback is as follows:

 | Verb                                              | Executable    |